gadLinux/coronaton/README.md

 Will show the help:
 > cargo run --release -- --help

-Run with 15,5Gb and data dir:
+Run with 15,5Gb and data dir.
+15GB because it uses the memory on -b for each file:

 > cargo run --release -- -b 239013 -d /mnt/optional2/gaguilar/hackaton-datos/data/